August 14, 2023

 This week, gold companies continued to shine in Australia, joined by battery and base metals explorers and developers.

-In corporate news, Brightstar Resources (ASX:BTR) has announced its AU$60 million all-stock acquisition of Aurumin (ASX:AUN), consolidating their assets in the Sandstone region of Western Australia.
+In corporate news, Brightstar Resources (ASX:BTR) announced an AU$60 million all-stock acquisition of Aurumin (ASX:AUN).
+The companies will consolidate their assets in the Sandstone region of Western Australia.

 The merger will create a district-scale, open-pit gold development platform with a combined resource of 3.9 million ounces at 1.5 grams per tonne (g/t) gold.